apache/incubator-baremaps/docs/installation.md

 Usage: baremaps [COMMAND]
 A toolkit for producing vector tiles.
 Commands:
-  import  Import OpenStreetMap data in the Postgresql database. update  Update OpenStreetMap data in the Postgresql database. export  Export vector tiles from the Postgresql database. serve   Serve vector tiles from the the Postgresql database.
+  import  Import OpenStreetMap data in the Postgresql com.baremaps.osm.database. update  Update OpenStreetMap data in the Postgresql com.baremaps.osm.database. export  Export vector tiles from the Postgresql com.baremaps.osm.database. serve   Serve vector tiles from the the Postgresql com.baremaps.osm.database.
 ```

-In order to run Baremaps, you need to setup a [postgis](https://postgis.net/) database.
+In order to run Baremaps, you need to setup a [postgis](https://postgis.net/) com.baremaps.osm.database.
 The following docker image will allow you to jump start this installation:

 ```